-1. The Employee will further his understanding of and experience in Local Government by participating regularly in SALGA workshops and other educational opportunities provided by National -, Provincial- and Local Government as well as other institutions.
+(from other municipalities) shadow the employee for three days a month.
+The programme participating regularly in SALGA workshops and other educational opportunities provided by National -, Provincial- and Local Government as well as other institutions.
 The Employer did approve a budget for this purpose and will allow the Employee to partake within the limits of the approved budget.